cark/Clojure-CLI-Windows-Installer/README.md

 ```
 ## Several choices were made
 ### Inno setup
 We're relying on the Inno setup install builder.
-While this tool isn't open source, it is full featured, well established and maintained, and has been free for longer than Clojure existed.
+It is full featured, well established and maintained, and has been free for longer than Clojure existed.
 It allows for GUI or silent installations (/SILENT /VERYSILENT).
 The competition in the free area was either very hard to get into (Wix).
 Or introduced a pretty foreign language (NSIS).
 ### Install location
 The current powershell Clojure installer presents the user with a bewildering list of install paths.
 In this project, we're removing that choice, prefering to install Clojure in a canonical and Windows idiomatic programfiles\clojure location.